CuBoulder/lil_shrugger/README.md

 1. Gain access to the Pantheon "Shrugger 8" project from a team member.

+2a.
+Pre-relases steps.
+Run the tests locally.
+If they don't pass, then fix the dang bugs before you continue.

-2. Tag a release like you normally would in GitHub for this project.
-You shuld look in the `src/vuex/pantheon.js` file and see if anything needs changed in there.
+2b.
+You should look in the `src/vuex/pantheon.js` file and see if anything needs changed in there.
 The variable changes only apply to the other non-ultimate Shrugger URLs and don't effect http://ultimate-shrugger-8.pantheonsite.io/shrugger/.
 If you need to change those, make the change in that file and at the bottom section of `src/vuex/store.js`.

+2c.
+Tag a release like you normally would in GitHub for this project.
+You will need to up the versions in `src/vuex/store.js` before you do that.
+Look for `shruggerVersion` and `shruggerLatestRelease`.
+This feature allows users to see if they need to pull code from the dev branch or update to a new tag if they didn't hear or know about a new release.

 3. Run `SUBDIRECTORY=shrugger EXT_ENV=pantheon npm run build ` locally in the root of this project to make a build in the `dist/` folder.
 You can delete any files in that directory before you start the build process.